myselfswastikmishra/TechTribe-final/README.md

 -   **AI Backend:** **Genkit** (from Google) powers the backend logic for the university chapter application form.
 -   **Notifications:** **Discord Webhooks** for sending contact form submissions to a Discord channel.
 -   **Animations:** The site uses a combination of `tailwindcss-animate` and custom React hooks (`DynamicText`, `StatsCounter`) for UI animations.

 ---

-## 📚 Learning Path

-If you're new to this stack, here’s a recommended learning path to get you comfortable with the codebase.

-### 1. Foundational Knowledge
-Before diving in, make sure you have a solid grasp of web development fundamentals.
--   **HTML, CSS, and JavaScript (ES6+):** The building blocks of the web.
--   **Basic Command-Line/Terminal Usage:** Essential for running the project and managing dependencies.

-### 2. Core Frontend (React & Next.js)
-This is the heart of the application.
--   **React:** Start with the official React documentation.
-Focus on:
-    -   **Components, Props, and State:** How to build and manage UI elements.
-    -   **Hooks:** Specifically `useState` and `useEffect`, which are used extensively.
-    -   **JSX Syntax:** The syntax used to write components.
--   **Next.js:** Once you're comfortable with React, move on to the Next.js documentation.
-    -   **App Router:** Understand file-based routing (pages, layouts, loading states).
-    -   **Server Components vs. Client Components:** This is a key concept.
-Know when to use `'use client'`.
-    -   **Built-in Components:** Learn how `next/link` (for navigation) and `next/image` (for image optimization) work.

-### 3. Styling & UI
--   **Tailwind CSS:** Get familiar with the utility-first approach.
-The official documentation has excellent interactive tutorials.
-You don't need to memorize classes, just understand the concept.
--   **ShadCN/UI:** Read the "Introduction" and "Theming" sections of the documentation.
-Understand that you can directly modify the component files in `src/components/ui/`.

-### 4. Forms & Backend Logic
--   **React Hook Form & Zod:** Review the "Get Started" guides for both libraries.
-See how they work together in `ContactForm.tsx` or `ChapterApplicationForm.tsx` to manage state and validate data.
--   **Discord Webhooks:** The logic for sending the contact form data is in `src/app/contact/actions.ts`.
-It uses the native `fetch` API to send a formatted message to your Discord server.
--   **Genkit:** The `src/ai/flows` directory contains the backend logic for the chapter application.
-Read the code in `chapter-application-flow.ts` to see how it receives data from the frontend and logs it.

----